vacary/docker/README.md

   for users looking for the latest features.

-* `dev-env`: This image provides a development environment in which a user can compile FEniCS.
+* `dev-env`: This image provides a development environment in which a user can compile FEniCS easily.
 It provides the necessary dependencies for FEniCS, but does not provide the FEniCS libraries.
 Debugging symbols are disabled in PETSc and SLEPc.

-   A helper script (fenics.conf) is provided in the container to the compile FEniCS.
-Just run:

-        update_fenics

 * `dev-env-dbg`: Identical to `dev-env`, except that PETSc and SLEPc are compiled with debugging symbols.